quabug/EntitiesBT/README.md

         where TNodeBlob : struct, INodeBlob
         where TBlackboard : struct, IBlackboard
     {
-        // tick children and break if child state is running or success. return blob.TickChildrenReturnLastOrDefault(index, blackboard, breakCheck: state => state.IsRunningOrSuccess());
+        // tick children and break if the child state is running or success. return blob.TickChildrenReturnLastOrDefault(index, blackboard, breakCheck: state => state.IsRunningOrSuccess());
     }